patrickbwarren/qgis-survex-import/README.md

 The DATE fields are either the same, or represent a date range, in the standard QGIS format YYYY-MM-DD.

+If up / down data for passage walls is included, then the polygons have MEAN_UP and MEAN_DOWN attributes in addition to ELEVATION.
+These are computed from the LRUD data for the two stations at either end of the leg.
+They can be used in 3d work (see end).

 For the most part importing the CRS from the .3d file should work as expected if the survey data has been georeferenced using the survex `*cs` and `*cs out` commands.
 If it doesn't, one can always uncheck